 Don’t wait until your child is a tween to teach them there is safety in numbers.
 Even toddlers can be introduced to the buddy system and learn that they shouldn’t go anywhere alone.

-Tip: Consider getting your child a wearable location device.
+Tip: Consider getting your child a GPS tracker.
 These devices come in a range of prices and designs and are outfitted with GPS and other tracking technologies that can help you locate your child if they get lost.

 2. Never give out passwords